Natural Alternative Therapies

 Remedies to Add to Your Sore Muscles Bath

-But you can boost your healing process by adding 2 more things to your bath:
+You can boost your healing process by adding 2 more things to your bath:

 1. Epsom Salts – tried and true, Epsom salts (a cup or two) dissolved in warm water work wonders as an aching muscle remedy.